What is antipasti?

 What drinks should I serve with my antipasti?

 The aperitivo tradition in Italy means that often small portions of food, like the antipasti in question here, are served alongside cocktails in trendy bars.
-You could emulate this at your own dinner party by serving traditional Italian beverages, like the Negroni Sbagliato or the Peach Bellini to your guests as they arrive.
+You could emulate this at your own dinner party by serving traditional Italian cocktails – like the Negroni Sbagliato or the Peach Bellini – to your guests as they arrive.
 But if this isn’t quite your cup of tea, don’t panic.
-Popping open a bottle of chilled Prosecco will kickstart your party in authentic Italian style, and your guests can tuck into the array antipasti with a glass of fizz in hand.
+Popping open a bottle of chilled Prosecco will kickstart your party in authentic Italian style, and your guests can tuck into the array of antipasti with a glass of fizz in hand.

 While part of the joy of antipasti is the ease with which you can pull together a platter of different meats, cheeses, pickled vegetables and breads, there’s definitely something to be said for whipping up one carefully chosen dish from scratch.
 Here’s three classic antipasti recipes to try: